 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some examples of traffic-generation plugins that can help to:
+Let’s take a quick look at a number of WordPress plugins that can help to:

-- Post content to social sites and social bookmarking sites
+- Post content to social sites and social bookmarking accounts

 - Distribute comments automatically to other blogs

-- Distribute content automatically to other web properties via RSS
+- Distribute content automatically to other blogs via RSS

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, Google+, LinkedIn and more as soon as you publish your content using a plugin like JetPack.

-Jetpack is a free WordPress plugin with many great functions.
+Jetpack is a free WordPress plugin with loads of great functions.

 (Connect Jetpack to your WordPress.com account)

 Configure this section to share your posts on Twitter, Tumblr, Facebook, LinkedIn, GooglePlus, and more …